thomas-institut/apm/documentation/WitnessSchemata.md

 to the state of the transcription at a specific point in time.
 However, a change in the itemization and tokenization algorithms can provoke unexpected changes.
-For all intents and purposes, a change caused by a change in internal APM mechanisms may provoke the same kinds of changes as changing a witness version.
+For all intents and purposes, a change caused by a change in internal APM mechanisms may provoke the same kinds of inconsistencies as changing a witness version.

 Many of these potential changes are seemingly easy to cope with.
 For example, a change in a token's information due to changes in the underlying items should normally require only a display change in the collation table edition tool and some minor changes to whatever other information is generated out of the collation table itself such as automatically generated apparatus entries.
-This includes changes to the text of the token.
+Even a change in a token's text is not dangerous.
 In fact, a simple change in the text of the token might be the most common change caused by a version change since editors might just want to correct obvious mistakes in the transcription.